skip to main content skip to search skip to footer skip to accessibility statement

 You Said, We Did - Sexual Health Residence Survey

 In May 2022 Southampton City Council ran a survey for residents to capture their knowledge and experience of sexual health services in the city.
-This was part of a broader health needs assessment undertaken by the council’s public health team to better understand what residents need and to develop services to fit that.
+This was part of a broader health needs assessment undertaken by the Council’s Public Health team to better understand what residents need and to develop services which meet that need.
 This is a summary of what you told us, and some examples of what we have done, or will do, to respond.

 You Said, We Did SHR Survey May 22